 Incentives and Invention in Universities

-We show that economic incentives affect the commercial value of inventions generated in universities.
-Using data for 102 U.S. universities during the period 1991-1999, we find that universities which give higher royalty shares to academic scientists generate higher license income, controlling for other factors including university size, quality, research funding and technology licensing inputs.
-We provide evidence that this is due to the fact that public universities are less effective at commercialising inventions, which weakens the incentive effect of higher royalty shares.
-Other findings include: 1) there is a Laffer effect in private universities: raising the inventor's royalty share increases the license income retained by the university; 2) the incentive effect works primarily by increasing the quality of inventions, and 3) the incentive effect appears to operate both by raising faculty effort and by sorting academic scientists across universities.
+We show that economic incentives affect the number and commercial value of inventions generated in universities.
+Using panel data for 102 U.S. universities during the period 1991-1999, we find that universities which give higher royalty shares to academic scientists generate more inventions and higher license income, controlling for other factors including university size, quality, research funding and technology licensing inputs.
+The incentive effects are much larger in private universities than in public ones.
+For private institutions there is a Laffer curve effect: raising the inventor's royalty share increases the license income retained by the university.
+The incentive effect appears to work both through the level of effort and sorting of academic scientists.

 Suggested Citation: Suggested Citation